 If your turnover exceeds the VAT threshold (currently £85,000 a year), you will need to register for VAT.
 When you're VAT registered, you charge your customers VAT on VAT-able sales and pay it to HMRC.
 In turn, you can reclaim the VAT you pay on goods and services you buy.

 10. Sole trader businesses can become limited companies

 The size and nature of your business can change quickly.
 And for a range of reasons (including increased exposure to risk) you might want to set up your own limited company ("incorporate") at a later stage.
 Providing someone else hasn't already registered the name, you should be able to use your sole trader name (with Ltd added, of course).

 11. 31 January and 31 July are key sole trader tax dates

+Once you have opened an account, it is wise to put away some money each month to cover your tax bills.
 When it comes time to pay HMRC, you'll be glad you put a few quid away each month.
 Being faced with a large tax bill you haven't saved for is a nightmare.
 Try to put 25% of your earnings into a separate bank account (and don't dip into it).
 Failing to pay your tax bill on time will result in penalty charges.

 13. Sole traders have to wear many hats

 Crucially, you've got be good at sales and marketing.
 If you don't make enough sales, your business will fail - simple.
 There will be admin tasks to take care of, too, including simple accounting/bookkeeping.
 Paying an accountant to do your tax return can save you time, but you'll still have to maintain simple financial records.
 Having to manage employees for the first time could prove a big challenge, too.